Shades of Blue

 #000033

-Blue (#0000FF) represents a specific point in cool color space — and the variations above extend that point into a full operational palette.
-From barely-visible background tints to statement-making dark anchors, this scale equips you for every design context.
+Blue (#0000FF) occupies a unique place in the color spectrum — and the variations above extend that point into a full operational palette.
+From subtle tints to deep, commanding shades, this collection provides the exact values needed for professional design implementation.

 The following sections provide the deeper layer: why Blue looks and feels the way it does (optics), how cultures have used similar hues (history and symbolism), what viewers experience when they encounter it (psychology), and how you can apply it most effectively (design strategy).
 Comprehensive, practical, and ready to implement.